 Do freelancers or independent contractors need a business license in LA?

 Yes.
-Freelancers and independent contractors (paid by tax form 1099) are essentially their own business.
+Freelancers and independent contractors are essentially their own business.
 See our Guide to Freelancer Law for more.

 If I get a business license, is that all I need?

 Not necessarily.
 You may also need a professional license particular to your profession or activities.
 See our Guide to Professional Licenses.

 How do I get a business license for the city of Los Angeles?

 There are 2 options for obtaining a business license in the city of Los Angeles: